MaciejGrzybacz/Cpp-Exercises/README.md

 The 'Task Manager' project is a C++ task management system.
 It helps to understand the concept of multithreading, synchronization, and other concurrent programming concepts.

-## Traffic
+## Data Analyser

-The 'Traffic' project is a C++ traffic simulation system.
+The 'Data Analyser' project is a C++ data analysis system.
-It helps to understand the concept of event-driven programming, state machines, and other advanced programming concepts.
+It helps to understand the concept of parallelism, concurrency, and other advanced programming concepts.

 ## Advanced Library

 The 'Advanced Library' project is a modern C++ library management system.
 It helps to understand advanced C++ features and best practices.

 ## TODO

-- [Vector Template Class]
-- [Circular Buffer]
 - [Library]
 - [Task Manager]
-- [Traffic]
+- [Data Analyser]
 - [Advanced Library]

+## DONE
+- [MyString]
+- [Vector Template Class]

+## License

+This repository is licensed under the MIT License.